avantrec/avantrec.github.io/sonoplus/beta.md

 # SonoPlus Beta Trial

 **All SonoPlus beta trial places are now filled.
 Thank you to everyone for your interest!
-If you'd like to be kept up to date with future developments, please just send us an email at [avantrec.ltd@gmail.com](avantrec.ltd@gmail.com).**
+If you'd like to be kept up to date with future developments, please just send us an email at <a href="mailto:avantrec.ltd@gmail.com">avantrec.ltd@gmail.com</a>**

 The SonoPlus concept and device are currently in limited beta trial, with a small number of units being field-tested.
 The objectives of the beta trial are to discover how well SonoPlus works in a variety of user environments, test remote updates and device management, and gather feedback about the product concept.